An introduction to ornithology with birdwatching

 What level is the course and do I need any particular skills?

 This is an introductory course and is open to all.
+Please remember that the course includes 3 fieldtrips.

 How will I be taught, and will there be any work outside the class?

 This course will take place partly in the classroom and partly outdoors at 3 fieldtrip locations in London.
 The main format of the classroom sessions will be an illustrated presentation, with some interactive learning activities, discussion, questions and answers.
 Videos and recordings of birdsong will be played.
 There will be no work required outside of the class.
-Guidance to finding further information will be provided each week, as well as suggestions of where in London to practice birdwatching.
+Guidance to finding further information will be provided each week, as well as suggestions of where in London to practise birdwatching.

 Are there any other costs?
 Is there anything I need to bring?